dr-mushtaq/Academic-writing/Research Paper/Research Gap.md

 - Use reliable databases like PubMed, Scopus, or Google Scholar to find peer- reviewed articles.
 - Focus on recent studies to ensure you understand the latest developments in your field.
 - Look for patterns, trends, and limitations in the studies you read.
+- Identify recurring themes, unanswered questions, or areas of controversy.
 ## Analyze Limitations in Current Studies
 - Examine the "limitations" sections of articles for areas that need further exploration.
 - Identify where studies fail to address specific populations, settings, or variables.